ikaem/svorc_proto_v1/next.md

-2. make cubit to load recent expenses
+2. use expenses cubit to get expese on home screen
-- will need to order by data - from newest to oldest

-- ok, first, lets see sorting
-	- lets try to sort